 Many of the software preferences have to do with program comfort and its ease of use.
 Because Microsoft has been around longer, most users have likely worked within its programs before.
 Each Microsoft application is also easily integrated into the other.
 Google Workspace is highly intuitive and is very easy to navigate; some may say that it is minimalist, providing a streamlined appearance and functionality.
 This makes Google Workspace easy for beginners to start with.

 Many of the differences between these two options revolve around security.
 Each have their own advantages - Google has a history of good data and enhanced security features; the company is also known for its cutting-edge security strategies.
 Microsoft’s track record, however, has inarguably been longer.
 Because it has been in the productivity game for longer, it has had time to implement strategies, advanced tools, and security measures.
 The Microsoft 365 Business Premium package includes Microsoft Advanced Threat Protection (ATP), as well as a Multi-Factor Authentication option.
 However, both platforms’ security features are dynamic and efficient.
 In terms of data privacy and compliance, Microsoft offers tools like Azure Information Protection and Data Loss Prevention, as well as over 800 more controls to keep your data under wraps.

 Who is the Winner?

-Although both Google Workspace and Office 365 will provide your business with the tools it needs to collaborate, create and present, the offline capabilities are reported to be better with Office 365.
+Although both Google Workspace and Microsoft 365 will provide your business with the tools it needs to collaborate, create and present, the offline capabilities are reported to be better with Microsoft 365.
 Because it has been around longer, many businesses and users may be more familiar with Microsoft products.
 In addition, Microsoft has an upper hand on data privacy and compliance.
 Questions about these products?
 Trusted Tech Team is here to help.
-Contact our U.S.-based support team to learn more about any Office products and which plan works best for you and your team.
+Contact our U.S.-based support team to learn more about any Microsoft products and which plan works best for you and your team.